lautarodragan/jolteon/README.md

 I mainly use `flac` files, and some `mp3`.
 Other formats aren't usually tested.

+### Codec Issues

-So far, I've only found an issue with one flac file, which fails to perform seeks, and, after a few seconds of playback, causes the cpal thread to panic, crashing Jolteon.
+So far, I've only found _one_ issue with _one_ flac file, which fails to perform seeks, and, after a few seconds of playback, causes the cpal thread to panic, crashing Jolteon.
 This same file does run well with `mpv`.
 It does report errors reading it, but it still recovers well from them, and is able to seek without issues.

+I tried switching the flac backend, but got even worse results.
+I looked into using [libmpv](https://github.com/mpv-player/mpv-examples/tree/master/libmpv) and [libavcodec](https://www.ffmpeg.org/libavcodec.html), which, in my mind, are pretty much guaranteed to be more stable, but switching to them is far from trivial.

+Figuring out the specific bug in the flac codes built in pure Rust is probably an easier and more reasonable path forward.

+And Jolteon shouldn't crash if the audio playback crashes, but that's a story for another day.

 ## Customization